bmerry/ntsh/README.md

 ```sh
 ntsh host:port
 ```
 This makes no assumptions about protocol.
-To specify a protocol, pass it with `-p protocol[:options]`.
+To specify a protocol (which will enable syntax highlighting), pass it with `-p protocol[:options]`.
 At present the only supported protocol is [katcp](https://katcp-python.readthedocs.io/en/latest/).

 ## Revision history

+### 1.1.1

+- Fix to support Python 3.12.
+- Bump minimum Python version to 3.8.
+- Replace setup.py with pyproject.toml.

 ### 1.1